boa-z/KaoYan/ky-english/writing/Writing.md

 1. tell him about your living habits, and
 2. ask for advice about living there.

 You should write about 100 words on the ANSWER SHEET.
 Do not use your own name.
-Use “Li Ming” instead.
+Use "Li Ming" instead.

 Do not write your address.
 (10 points)